Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 Relatedly, I think that I should learn some subjects by setting up a recurring session online session with a tutor, and not worrying about that subject at all between sessions.
 The tutoring sessions provide environmental structure, I just show up at the time, and I learn new subjects automatically.

-There's also Focusmate, which is not as good as working with another person, but does provide
+There's also Focusmate, which is not as good as working with another person, but does provide some environmental structure.

 ###Getting hooked in